 As a young teacher, even with years of experience, Gia considers herself very lucky to have gained the iota of knowledge she has thus far.
 The process is not always painless, nor would she ask for it to be.
 But rebirthing daily seems the way.
 She lives her life openly, patiently, and joyfully, constantly aware of the intricate, eternally forming and unforming web of elemental interaction.
 If her life is nothing but an example of a balanced, joyful human being, navigating and bathing in the sea of prakriti (simply put: material existence); that will do.

 TEACHING Gia has been teaching piano, singing and acting to children and adults for over 20 years.
-Much of her personal ritual of study has been devoted to teaching and practicing meditation, yoga, healing and the Vedic sciences, in which she finds a deep confluence with her theatrical vision.
+Since 1998, much of her personal ritual of study has been devoted to practicing and then teaching meditation, yoga, healing and the Vedic sciences, in which she finds a deep confluence with her life work.
 Her yogic teaching practices are an organic interweaving of an array of studies from the Vedic texts and healing work, informed by practices of meditation, mantra, japa, Ayurveda, Vedic astrology, yogic living and asana practices.
 She specializes in female-based practices, as well as therapeutic yoga, helping former athletes reform and rebalance their bodies, minds & hearts in recovery from injury, trauma, and illness– as well as addiction in all forms.

 Gia considers herself indebted to every dance and yoga teacher she has had the good fortune to study with for their incredible generosity- their love, support, and invaluable sharing of knowledge and secrets (as Bob Fosse said: "always part fun and part naughty").
 These teachers include theatre dance masters Jeff Shade, Diane Laurenson, and Dana Moore- each of whom were mentored by Bob Fosse.
 The beautiful yogis who inspired Gia to teach are Jami Larson, Jen Hecht, Matt Newman, Jennifer Ellen Meuller, and Andrejs Gailis of Shiva Centre in Latvia; meditation teachers Lorin Roche and Camille Maurine; and her continuing Ayurvedic mentor, Arun Deva.
 She currently studies jyotisa with Pandit Sanjay Rath of SoHamsa Śrī Jagannāth Center In New Delhi; and Ayurveda, marmayoga, tantra & traditional female-based practices with Dr. Sumit Kesarkar of NLAM (National Library of Ayurvedic Medicine).
 Gia’s most beloved teachers are her parents John and Audrey Krahne who have showed her that the true path is unconditional love.